 Building a new home is an exciting experience, and it can be easy to get overwhelmed by the details of the process.
-You may have lots of questions about where to begin, how the process works, and how to prepare.
+You may have lots of home building questions such as where to begin, how the process works, and how to prepare.

-Here are some answers to the most common questions about home building:
+Here are some answers to the most common homebuilder and home building questions:

-When preparing to build a home, the first step is to research and get recommendations for home builders in your area.
-After you’ve found your home builder, you should schedule your first meeting with them.
+When preparing to build a home, the first step is to research and get recommendations for homebuilders in your area.
+After you’ve found your homebuilder, you should schedule your first meeting with them.
 In this first meeting, you’ll talk about floor plans, locations, and customizations.
 Once you nail down exactly what you want, your builder will be able to put together the estimate of the cost of your home.
-After you get the estimate, you should determine your financing.
+After you get the estimate, you should determine your home financing.
 Then, it’s time to nail down the construction timeline and get ready for your new home to be completed.

 From initial contact, it can take anywhere from 6 months to a year to build a new home.
 Some projects may last longer than that if the home is more complex, if the weather is bad, or if there is a delay in available materials.

 Are there hidden costs in home building?

 Service costs are amounts you pay to the local municipality in order for the build to begin.
 Examples of these costs are building permits, sewer taps, and water taps.
 The building process cannot begin until those services are available.
 With service costs, you typically don’t get anything tangible in return.

 Hidden costs are costs for services provided by the builder that are included in other costs.
 For example, flooring installation will be included in the cost of labor and the flooring itself will be included in the cost of materials.
 With hidden costs like labor & materials, you get something in return.
 Permits and inspections are other examples of hidden costs for services.
 Different builders will have different policies regarding what fees are included in the build and what fees aren’t, so this is something you should ask the builder about.